Jan Stewer: A J Coles becomes Jan Stewer

 In 1944 he was touring with the C.E.M.A. as the Lord Mayor of London, in Thomas Dekker's play, "The Shoemaker's Holiday".
 He "gave away" his daughter Joan St Ewer in marriage to Edwin William Lilley.
 Both bride and bridegroom were at this time employed by the Air Ministry.

-1951–1965: Caravan in Pathfinder Village, Tedburn St Mary.
-(Close to Five Mile Farm).
+1951–1965: Caravan in Pathfinder Village, Tedburn St Mary.Avondale - Pathfinder Village (Close to Five Mile Farm).

 Films

 In the early 1950s Coles, as "Jan Stewer" acted in some local films.